BasselDar/Egy-Car-plate-recognition-web-app/README.md

 - **Multi-language Support**: Extend OCR capabilities to support more languages.
 - **Real-time Detection**: Implement real-time video stream processing.
 - **Improved UI**: Enhance the user interface for better user experience.

+### Research Paper

+This project is based on research conducted on Egyptian car plate recognition systems.
+You can read the full paper [here](https://jesit.springeropen.com/articles/10.1186/s43067-024-00156-y).